Choosing a GFQL Engine: pandas, Polars, cuDF, Polars-GPU#

 PuppyGraph |

-GFQL adds GPU/CPU graph analytics PuppyGraph does not offer — PageRank, centrality, community — on a pulled subgraph, in one pipeline.
-No head-to-head yet. |
+GPU and CPU graph analytics — PageRank, centrality, community — on the pulled subgraph, in the same pipeline as the query. |

 Decision matrix#